Syncing binaries#

 4. Build and distribute your binaries#

 Create your build using the Unreal Build Tool (UBT).
-Use -Target="Submit To Perforce For UGS"
+Download this configuration and unzip the folder “Anchorpoint” inside YOURGAMEPROJECTFOLDER/Build

 5. Sync the binaries and run your project#